lbugnion/sample-azure-simplexamarinfunction/Doc/refactoring.md

 Now that the code changed, we will publish the updated function to Azure.
 The process is easier [than the first time we did that](./creating-vs.md#publishing-the-function-to-azure), because we don't have to specify all the parameters again.

-1. In Visual Studiom in the Solution Explorer, right click on the Azure functions application name and select Publish from the context menu.
+1. In Visual Studio, in the Solution Explorer, right click on the Azure functions application name and select Publish from the context menu.

 If everything went well before, the publication parameters should be all saved and available in Visual Studio.
 You should see something similar to the image below: